Gradiant/witdom-core-broker/witdomCA/README.md

 The commands needed to generate the CA certificate from config file are the following:

+First inside the CA directory create the subdirectories 'private' and 'signedcerts'

+> mkdir private && mkdir signedcerts

+Then create the files 'index.txt' and 'serial'

+> touch index.txt && echo 01 > serial

-First edit the file 'witdmocaconfig.cnf' and change the values of 'dir' under 'local_ca', and of 'default_key_file' under 'req'.
+Then edit the file 'witdmocaconfig.cnf' and change the values of 'dir' under 'local_ca', and of 'default_key_file' under 'req'.

-> openssl req -config caconfig.cnf -x509 -newkey rsa:2048 -out cacert.pem -outform PEM -days 1825
+> openssl req -config witdomcaconfig.cnf -x509 -newkey rsa:2048 -out witdomcacert.pem -outform PEM -days 1825

 This will prompt you for a passphrase to protect the generated private key of the CA certificate .
 A 2048-bit private key will be created in the path indicated by 'default_key_file' in the file 'witdomcaconfig.cnf'.